d3rp/clima/README.md

         a: str = 'A'  # a description
         x: int = 1  # x description

 "Configuration" is an arbitrary name, no magic there.
-The inherited NamedTuple does the heavy lifting for it simplifying the schemas templating to defining just the attributes.
+The inherited NamedTuple simplifies the schema's templating to defining just the attributes (i.e. `a` and `x` in this example).
 Those have a set way:

+        # attribute: type = default value  # Description for the --help
         a: str = 'A'  # a description

-'a' is the attribute which can be called in the code later with 'c.a'.
+`a` is the attribute which can be called in the code later with `c.a`.
 It has a type of 'str', default value of 'A'.
 The comment after it is parsed for the command line so it's not redundant.
 All of these parts will be parsed for the '--help' for the subcommands of the cli, which should be defined as follows:

     class Cli:
-        def __init__(self, **ps):
+        def __init__(self, **cli_args):
-            c(ps, Configuration())
+            c(**cli_args, Configuration())

         def subcommand_foo(self):
             """This will be shown in --help for subcommand-foo""" print('foo')
-            print(repr(c))
+            print(c.a)
+            print(c.x)

         def subcommand_bar(self):
             """This will be shown in --help for subcommand-bar""" print('bar')

+The `__init__` works as a funnel for the command line arguments baking them into the configuration `c` i.e. the argument parsing is done here:

+    def __init__(self, **cli_args):
+        c(cli_args, Configuration())

 The methods are parsed as subcommands for the cli and their respective doc strings will show in the subcommands' help print out.
-Note the usage of the parsed configuration 'c':
+Note the usage of the parsed configuration `c`:

-    print(repr(c))
+    print(c.a)
+    print(c.x)

-The implicit step to enable this magic is importing c from configz:
+The implicit step to enable this magic is importing c from *clinfig*:

     from clinfig import c

-The parameter parsing is done here:

-    c(ps, Configuration())

-Lsstly, the preparation for all of the above:
+Lsstly, the preparation for the command line --help:

     def main():
         prepare(Cli, Configuration())

-In which the defined class for the command line business logic is given as the first parameter for the prepare function imported:
+In which the defined class for the command line business logic and the schema class (NamedTuple) is given as the first parameter for the previously imported prepare function:

     from clinfig import prepare

-The schema/template class is also given to it so it can do its magic mangling for the configuration.
+Also, to enable autocompletion in IDEs, this hack is needed for the time being:

+    c: Configuration = c

+Put it in the "global space" just after defining the template.
+See the `tester/__main__.py` for a specific example.

-When all is complete, the imported 'c' variable should have all the bits and pieces for the configuration.
+When all is complete, the imported `c` variable should have all the bits and pieces for the configuration.
+It can be used inside the Cli class as well as imported around the codebase thus encapsulating all the configurations into one container with quick access with attributes `c.a`, `c.x`, ...

+### Running the cli

-    # Test the damage (presuming you did the flit step above)
+    # Test the damage (presuming you did the flit step below)
     tester -- -h
     tester subcommand-foo -- -h
     tester subcommand-bar

-Also, to enable autocompletion in IDEs, this hack is needed for the time being:

-    c: Configuration = c

-Put it in the "global space".
-See the tester/__main__.py for an example.
+Output should resemble this:

+    $ tester subcommand-foo -- -h

+    Type:        method
+    String form: <bound method Cli.subcommand_foo of <__main__.Cli object at 0x000002995AD74BE0>>
+    File:        C:\Users\foobar\code\py\clinfig\tester\__main__.py
+    Line:        18
+    Docstring:   This will be shown in --help for subcommand-foo
+    Args:
+        --a (str): a description (Default is 'A')
+        --x (int): x description (Default is 1)

+    Usage:       __main__.py subcommand-foo [--X ...]

 ## Configuration file and environment variables

-The 'prepare' function chains multiple configuration steps in order of priority:
+The 'prepare' function chains multiple configuration steps in order of priority (lower number overrides higher number):

 1. command line arguments
 1. Environment variables
 1. configuration file definitions
 1. defaults in the schema/template/namedtuple class

-The configuration file should be named 'test.cfg' (see TODO) and have an ini type formatting with a 'Default' section:
+The configuration file should be named `test.cfg` (see TODO) and have an ini type formatting with a 'Default' section:

     # test.cfg